-- (2) The person in charge may combine the record and the register required to be kept under subsection (1) into 1 document. - (3) The person in charge must keep- - (a) if the permission to cremate was issued by an independent doctor-the application for permission to cremate, including any documents accompanying the application; and - (b) the permission to cremate; and - (c) if, immediately before the commencement of this section, the person in charge was required, under the Coroners Act 1958, section 23A(4), to keep a permission or certificate-the permission or certificate;
+- (2) The person in charge may combine the record and the register required to be kept under subsection (1) into 1 document. - (3) The person in charge must keep- - (a) if the permission to cremate was issued by an independent doctor-the application for permission to cremate, including any documents accompanying the application; and - (b) the permission to cremate; and for each cremation at the crematorium for 15 years after the cremation.

+(c) if, immediately before the commencement of this section, the person in charge was required, under the Coroners Act 1958, section 23A(4), to keep a permission or certificate-the permission or certificate;